Struct lrlex::CTLexerBuilder

 impl<'a, LexerTypesT> Unpin for CTLexerBuilder<'a, LexerTypesT>

-where <LexerTypesT as LexerTypes>::StorageT: Unpin,
+where usize: Sized, <LexerTypesT as LexerTypes>::StorageT: Unpin,

 §